 The dust accumulated in the dust bag can block the motor and stop it from running.

-Clean the motor and from next time use a vacuum instead of the dust bag.
+Solutions: Clean the motor and use a vacuum instead of the dust bag from now on.

 Ridgid 18V 5 in.
 Random Orbit Sander